-Autonomy has been a growing trend in most industries in the past few years and has impacted them in several years.
+Autonomy has been a growing trend in most industries in the past few years and has impacted them for several years.
 The aerospace industry is no exception.
 Much of this has been focused on increasing autonomous flights, with the end goal being to launch fully human-free flights shortly.

 As a result, many commercial airlines have looked for ways to reduce these costs.
 Much of this is being tackled by simulated data, allowing airlines to plan their maintenance and repairs ahead of time.

-By taking a cautious approach, companies can reduce the costs associated with each of the above by predicting when issues will arise and avoid them.
+By taking a cautious approach, companies can reduce the costs associated with each of the above by predicting when issues will arise and avoiding them.
 However, this hasn’t been too effective with newer advances, as there are fewer data points to draw upon.

 Advances in materials have led to a variety of possibilities for aerospace companies.
 The majority of this has been seen through the increased use of carbon nanotubes and graphene, providing several benefits.